NORKA

 Louis Schleuger

-Louis has helped hundreds of people learn about their family history connection to Norka.
+Louis has helped hundreds of people learn about their family connections to Norka.
 We are all grateful for the excellent work he has done.

 About Louis Schleuger

 Louis, Jr. was born in Britt, Iowa, the son of the deceased Eva Helen Charbonneaux and Louis Frank Schleuger and grandson of Katharina Weitzel and Louis Martin Schleuger (née Ludwig Schleucher/Schleicher) of Norka, Russia.
 Louis married Sanae Kamohara.
-They have two children - son, Louis, III and daughter, Lucy.
-Louis made a 20-year career of the Marine Corps as an electronics technician.
-In 1983, he obtained his Masters Degree in Business Administration and has since worked in the financial arena for a various companies and 17 years with Department of Defense organizations to include an auditor for the Office of the Inspector General, Department of Defense.
+They have two children - a son, Louis III, and a daughter, Lucy.
+Louis made a 20-year career in the Marine Corps as an electronics technician.
+In 1983, he obtained his Master's Degree in Business Administration.
+He has since worked in the financial arena for various companies and 17 years with Department of Defense organizations, including as an auditor for the Office of the Inspector General, Department of Defense.

 Louis's family connections to Norka are described below: